Sanglorian/orcus/Orcus Advanced Options - current.md

 **Success:** The PCs manage to slip away from the king’s guards.

 **Failure:** The PCs fail to escape the king’s guards.
-They must the guards or surrender, in which case they are brought back to the castle and tossed into the dungeon to await their fate.
+They must fight the guards or surrender, in which case they are brought back to the castle and tossed into the dungeon to await their fate.

 ### Race to the Tomb